 - 2 large sweet potatoes (scrubbed clean // organic when possible)

-- 2 Tbsp olive, canola, or melted coconut oil
+- 2 Tbsp olive, avocado, or melted coconut oil

 - 1/2 tsp sea salt